ImtiazVision/Thought-Leaders-Qualities/Self Discipline/Powerless_to_Powerful:_Taking_Control.md

 > Whenever we claim to be innocent, we must also profess to be powerless.

 Innocence is dependent on external influences beyond our control.
 Therefore, the cost of innocence is impotence.

+### Victim Perspective

+The victim's perspective refers to the attitude of focusing on external issues, of shifting our attention to problems beyond our control in order to prove our innocence.